Reinhard Heydrich: Death

 which is already on the drum.

 On 3 June, Heydrich fell into a coma; he died the following day.
 An autopsy concluded that he died of sepsis.
-Professors R. J. Defalque and A. J. Wright of the University of Alabama at Birmingham suggest that pulmonary embolism and/or brain ischemia may have been decisive factors.
+Later researchers suggest that pulmonary embolism and/or brain ischemia may have been decisive factors.
 (Note: G. M. Weisz of the University of New South Wales and W. R. Albury of the University of New England (Australia) have argued that the failure to administer thiazole sulfonamides, through negligence or otherwise, may have precipitated his death.)
 He was 38 years old.